-10.9 Read Data Bytes (READ) (03H)
+10.9 Read Data Bytes (READ)

 The read instruction is for reading data out.
-The address is latched on rising edge of SCLK, and data shifts out on the falling edge of SCLK at a maximum frequency fR.
+The address is latched on the rising edge of SCLK, and data shifts out on the falling edge of SCLK at a maximum frequency fR.
 The first address byte can be at any location.
-The address is Automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single READ instruction.
-The address counter rolls over to 0 when the highest address has been reached.
+The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single READ instruction.
+The address counter rolls over to "0" when the highest address has been reached.

-The sequence of issuing READ instruction is: CS# goes low $\rightarrow$ sending READ instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ data out on SO $\rightarrow$ to end READ operation can use CS# to high at any time during data out.
+The sequence of issuing READ instruction is: CS# goes low \rightarrow sending READ instruction code \rightarrow 3 bytes address on SI \rightarrow data out on SO \rightarrow to end READ operation can use CS# to high at any time during data out.

-Figure 10-9 Read Data Bytes (READ) Sequence (Command 03h)
+Figure 10-9 Read Data Bytes (READ) Sequence (Command 03)

-10.10 Fast Read (FREAD) (0BH)
+10.10 Fast Read (FREAD)

 The FAST READ instruction is for quickly reading data out.
 The address is latched on rising edge of SCLK, and data of each bit shifts out on the falling edge of SCLK at a maximum frequency fC.
 The first address byte can be at any location.
-The address is Automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FREAD instruction.
-The address counter rolls over to 0 when the highest address has been reached.
+The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FREAD instruction.
+The address counter rolls over to "0" when the highest address has been reached.

-The sequence of issuing FREAD instruction is: CS# goes low $\rightarrow$ sending FREAD instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ 1-dummy byte address on SI $\rightarrow$ data out on SO $\rightarrow$ to end FREAD operation can use CS# to high at any time during data out.
+The sequence of issuing FREAD instruction is: CS# goes low \rightarrow sending FREAD instruction code \rightarrow 3 bytes address on SI \rightarrow 1-dummy byte address on SI \rightarrow data out on SO \rightarrow to end FREAD operation can use CS# to high at any time during data out.